asutalo/pantheon-json/README.md

 the provided _Endpoint_ class.

 *NOTE* To instantiate the generic endpoints, you will need to provide an implementation of *DataService*.
-This DataService needs must be *annotated* on your data model class using _@ServedBy_ annotation provided by [Pantheon](https://github.com/asutalo/pantheon).
-Additionally, the DataService also has to be registered in the _ ServiceProviderRegistry_, also provided by [Pantheon](https://github.com/asutalo/pantheon).
-An existing implementation for interaction with _MySQL_ is available as part of the [pantheon-mysql](https://github.com/asutalo/pantheon-mysql).
+This DataService must also be *annotated* on your data model class using _@ServedBy_ annotation provided by [Pantheon](https://github.com/asutalo/pantheon).
+Additionally, the DataService also has to be registered in the _ServiceProviderRegistry_, also provided by [Pantheon](https://github.com/asutalo/pantheon).
+An existing implementation for interaction with _MySQL_ is available as part of the [pantheon-mysql](https://github.com/asutalo/pantheon-mysql) and is used in the example below.

 ````
 class Sample {